Board of Directors

 File a report at http://www.southernagcredit.ethicspoint.com

-*Agents is defined by Farm Credit Administration as “any person, other than a director or employee, who currently represents a System institution in contact with third parties or who currently provides professional services to a System institution, such as legal, accounting, appraisal and other similar services.”
+*Agent is defined by Farm Credit Administration as “any person, other than a Director or Employee of the Association, with the power to act for the Association either by contract or apparent authority and who currently either represents the Association in contacts with third parties or provides professional or fiduciary services to the Association.